Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Observations and data reduction

 We obtained optical spectra of SN\,2022jli with the LDSS-3 spectrograph mounted at the Clay telescope at Las Campanas Observatory, the Goodman spectrograph \citep{clemens04} mounted at the SOAR telescope and the GMOS-S spectrograph \citep{hook04,gimeno16} at the Gemini-South telescope.
 The LDSS-3 and Goodman data were reduced using {\sc IRAF} routines.
 The reduction steps include bias subtraction, flat fielding, cosmic ray rejection using {\sc LACosmic} \citep{vandokkum01}, wavelength calibration, flux calibration and telluric correction.
 We performed the flux calibration and the telluric correction using a flux standard star observed on the same night of the SN spectra.

-The GMOS-S spectra were reduced using the {\sc gemini} {\sc IRAF} package following standard reduction procedures similar to the ones described for the LDSS-3 and Goodman instruments, in this case using the {\sc gmos} {\sc IRAF} task.
-For the GMOS-S spectra, the wavelength calibration was performed using {\sc CuAr} comparison lamps.
-The flux calibration was performed using a spectrophotometric standard star observed on a different night but with the same instrument setup employed to observe the SN.
-The GMOS-S instrument is composed of three detectors each covering a different portion of the wavelength range.
-To obtain a continuous spectrum, almost free from the gaps between the detectors, two spectra of the SN shifted in wavelength were obtained.\footnote{For the blue portion of optical spectral range, the B600 grating was employed.
-The B600 grating combined spectra are free from gaps between detectors.
-For the red portion was employed the R400 grating with the GG455 second order blocking filter.
-The red portion of the GMOS combined spectra have a small gap of about $100$\,\AA\ that affects the \ion{O}{I} $\lambda 7774$ line (from $+55$ to $+232$\,days), or the [\ion{Ca}{II}] line in the nebular spectrum at $+412$\,days.} A sensitivity function for each detector was employed to calibrate each portion of the spectra independently, these portions were later combined into a single spectrum, thus filling the gaps between the detectors and removing bad pixels.
+The GMOS-S spectra were reduced using the {\sc gemini} {\sc IRAF} package following standard reduction procedures similar to the ones described before, but using the {\sc gmos} {\sc IRAF} task.
+The flux calibration was performed using a spectrophotometric standard star observed on a different night with the same instrument setup employed to observe the SN.
+The GMOS-S instrument is composed of three detectors, each one covering a different portion of the wavelength range.
+To obtain a continuous spectrum, almost free from the gaps between the detectors, two spectra of the SN shifted in wavelength were obtained.\footnote{For the blue spectral range, the B600 grating was employed.
+The B600 grating provides a combined spectra are free from gaps between detectors.
+For the red spectra was employed the R400 grating with the GG455 second order blocking filter.
+The red portion of the GMOS combined spectra have a small gap of about $100$\,\AA\ that affects the \ion{O}{I} $\lambda 7774$ line (from $+55$ to $+232$\,days), or the [\ion{Ca}{II}] line in the nebular spectrum at $+412$\,days.}

 We include in our analysis the classification spectra reported to the TNS by \citet{2022TNSCR1261....1G} and by the ePESSTO+ collaboration.
 The ePESSTO+ classification spectrum is publicly available and was observed using the EFOSC2 instrument \citep{buzzoni84,snodgrass08} mounted on the New-Technology Telescope (NTT) at La Silla observatory.
 The ePESSTO+ classification was independently reduced by our team using the PESSTO pipeline \citep{smartt15}.
 The optical spectra are presented in Fig. \ref{specseq_op_fig}, and a summary of the optical spectroscopic observations of SN\,2022jli is presented in Table \ref{op_spec_summary_tab}.